keenanpayne/keenanpayne.com/posts/trust-suspicion.md

 {% include type/blockquote.html, content: "Third-party code (like the referenced Bootstrap and React) have a history of smoothing over significant cross-browser issues and providing better-than-browser ergonomic APIs. jQuery was created to smooth over cross-browser JavaScript problems.
 That’s trust.", author: "Chris Coyier" %}

-I remember spending _a lot_ of time fumbling over cross-browser issues for almost a decade during the 2000s when web development was a much more finicky bastard.
+I remember spending _a lot_ of time fumbling over cross-browser issues for almost a decade during the 2000s when web development was a more finicky bastard.

 {% include type/p_large.html, content: "Who wasn't using a library like jQuery while supporting the likes of Internet Explorer 6?" %}